Skip to footer content

 USING IRONXL

-How to Read CSV Files Quickly in C# Using CSV Library?
+How Do You Read CSV Files Fast in C# with IronXL?

-The fastest path to reading CSV data in C# starts with the WorkBook.LoadCSV method.
-This single method call handles file loading, parses each line, and automatically creates the structure, returning a fully functional workbook object ready for data access.
-Unlike manually creating a new StreamReader and processing each line yourself, this approach handles the entire parsing workflow internally.
+The fastest path to reading CSV data starts with the WorkBook.LoadCSV method.
+This single call handles file loading, parses each line, and returns a fully functional workbook object ready for data access -- unlike manually creating a StreamReader and processing each line yourself.

 using IronXL;